The-Marcy-Lab-School/swe-5-3-has-many-belongs-to/README.md

 ## Part 1: Cart Item

-Below you will find requirements for each class.
+Below, you will find the requirements for each class.
 You can test your class using `npm test` or `npm run test:w`

 The instructions here are intentionally vague.
 Look at the associated `CartItem.spec.js` files to see how we are using your class!